NM711/LexerRuleGenerator/readme.md

 ## Testing

-If you wish to run tests the created tests, you can clone the repository (npm package not available yet) and, do the following:
+If you wish to run tests the created tests, you can clone the repository, do the following:

 ```bash
   git clone https://github.com/NM711/LexerRuleGenerator.git